 Name, Province or State, and Country of Residence Independent Financially Literate Relevant education and business experience Philip J. Scherman, FCPA, FCA, ICD.D Audit Chairman Alberta, Canada Yes Yes Mr. Scherman is a certified public accountant, who from 1982 to 2012 was an audit partner for both public and private energy and energy service entities of a large accounting firm.
 He was also the firm's Oil and Gas Industry Leader for many years and served on its Board of Directors for six years.
 He obtained his Bachelor of Commerce degree from the University of Saskatchewan in 1972.
 Mr. Scherman is a member of the Canadian and Alberta Institutes of Chartered Professional Accountants and was awarded the Fellow of the Chartered Professional Accountants designation by the Chartered Professional Accountants of Alberta in 2013.
 Stephen H. Lockwood, LLB Alberta, Canada Yes Yes Mr. Lockwood is currently employed in the position of Special Advisor to the Chair and CEO of the ATCO Group of Companies.
 On December 31, 2017, he retired from his position as President and Chief Operating Officer of ATCO Structures & Logistics Ltd., a global infrastructure company.
 Prior thereto, Mr. Lockwood was the President and Co-Chief Executive Officer of Mullen Group Ltd. until June 30, 2014, positions he held at Mullen Group since September 2004.
 Mr. Lockwood earned a Bachelor of Commerce degree from the University of Alberta in 1978 and a Bachelor of Laws degree from the University of Calgary in 1981.
-Greg Bay, CFA Alberta, Canada Yes Yes Mr. Bay is the Managing Partner of Cypress Capital Management Ltd., an investment firm that he founded in 1998.
-Mr. Bay graduated with a B.Comm degree in Finance from Brigham Young University in 1980 and earned a Chartered Financial Analyst designation in 1988.
 Christine McGinley, CPA, CA, ICD.D Alberta, Canada Yes Yes Ms. McGinley was the former Senior Vice President, Operations for Canwest Global Communications Corp. until her retirement in 2010.
 She has over 25 years of senior management experience, specializing in the areas of operations, technology and finance.
 Ms. McGinley also serves as a director and audit chairperson on several boards and has an ICD.D designation from the Institute of Corporate Directors in Toronto, Ontario.
 Ms. McGinley earned her Bachelor of Commerce degree from the University of Alberta in 1980 and is a member of the Canadian and Alberta Institutes of Chartered Professional Accountants.
 Sonia Tibbatts, MBA Alberta, Canada Yes Yes Ms. Tibbatts has over 33 years' experience in the finance and capital markets industry.
 Ms. Tibbatts was employed for 33 years with RBC Capital Markets until her retirement in 2016 during which she held positions such as Managing Director, Director, Vice President, Corporate Banking and Vice President, Oil & Gas Banking.
 Ms. Tibbatts was also the Chairperson of RBC Capital Markets' Energy Industry Operating Committee from 2008-2016.
 Ms. Tibbatts earned a Bachelor of Home Economics Degree in 1976 from the University of Manitoba, a Master of Science degree in 1980 from the University of Manitoba and a Master of Business Administration degree in 1986 from the University of Calgary.